deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 ## What are the solutions to these problems?

-In order to solve various biases and ensure fairness at all points in a pipeline process of the product, the following questions must be asked about the AI
+In order to solve various biases and ensure fairness at all points in a pipeline process of the product, the following questions must be asked about the AI:

 - **Should we even be doing this?** <br/>
   As an engineer, the first thought that comes to my mind whenever I see a problem is "What can we build to fix this?"
 However, sometimes the answer to this question would be NOTHING.
 This was the concept which was also proposed by [(Baumer and Silberman, 2011)](https://dl.acm.org/doi/10.1145/1978942.1979275).
 Sometimes trying to solve some problems leads to other problems such as the one mentioned by [(Wang et al., 2019)](https://onlinelibrary.wiley.com/doi/abs/10.1002/widm.1278) where facial features could be used to detect ethnicity of the person.
 Some of these "solutions" could be a double ended sword i.e. it could be bad if they're wrong and even worse if they're right and one such example of those would be [this](https://qz.com/1078901/a-stanford-scientist-says-he-built-a-gaydar-using-the-lamest-ai-to-prove-a-point/).